NathanPaceydev/Time-Series-Forecasting-Using-Hybrid-Quantum-Classical-Models/notes.md

 only linear2	Receives gradient and updates (after quantum layer) 🧠 What this tells us:
 The quantum layer is completely ignoring its inputs

+So: the issue is gradient flow is broken between your loss and your quantum circuit.

+Fixed this through the function calll for inputs the data type of inputs and the type of activation function this combination ReLu especially was forcing data to zero